20 May Returning to Study as a Teacher

-For many professionals continuing studies present an opportunity to develop professionally and personally.
+For many professionals, continuing studies presents an opportunity to develop professionally and personally.
 Whichever the level of study you undertake, there is always an amount of planning and sacrifice involved.
 I was aware of this when I decided to pursue a post-graduate course, but my motivations initially made me ignore these two important points.
 As I take you on a small journey through my experience, I will also touch on the experiences of my fellow colleagues on the course, as well as friends and family who have pursued further education.
 I will briefly expand on my motivations; talk about choice, then I will discuss four aspects of further study, the challenges and the reasons.
 My hope is that these topics will provide you with some inspiration, some encouragement or confirmation of a similar experience.
 It probably also explains my enthusiasm whenever someone either asks me about or tells me they are on a course.

 Both my friends were studying mainly class based courses, which suited me well, but I had to make a choice based on convenience, international recognition, the subject and the all-important finance.
 In an unrelated discussion with work colleagues, I discovered numerous online courses with various educational organizations.
 I heard about MOOCs (Massive Open Online Courses) which are offered by hundreds of providers including the likes of Harvard and Princeton, which were essentially free, more on these later.
 There were some choices of blended learning, with a percentage of online work and some classes requiring classroom attendance, affordable, but personally, my preference was a class based course.